Maximizing Access to Research Careers (MARC) at SDSU

 Hear from some of our talented MARC Scholar (now alumni!)

-The mission of the San Diego State University (SDSU) Maximizing Access to Research Careers (MARC) Program is to increase the number of minoritized students who successfully complete BS and PhD STEM degrees and become scientific leaders.
-The MARC Program identifies and develops the academic talent of promising undergraduate students from underserved communities providing impactful research experiences and research-validated programming to support their professional and personal development.
+The mission of the San Diego State University (SDSU) Maximizing Access to Research Careers (MARC) Program is to increase the number of students who successfully complete BS and PhD STEM degrees and become scientific leaders.
+The MARC Program identifies and develops the academic talent of promising undergraduate students by providing impactful research experiences and research-validated programming to support their professional and personal development.

-In SDSU MARC, we seek to actively combat the exclusion of under-tapped talent pools by ensuring the program elements celebrate and mandate diversity, equity, inclusion, and access (DEIA).
-We prioritize providing authentic research experiences, critical and quantitative skills, rigorous academic programming, cultural congruity, and culturally aware mentorship, and we emphasize mental health and wellness and scholars’ sense of belonging.
+In SDSU MARC, we prioritize providing authentic research experiences, critical and quantitative skills, rigorous academic programming, effective mentorship, and we emphasize mental health and wellness and scholars’ sense of belonging.
 Through our MARC program, we build a supportive, rigorous, safe, and stimulating environment that gives our scholars a “home” for their personal and professional identities as they prepare for leadership roles in the biomedical research workforce.

 Dr. Sohl has served as the Director of SDSU MARC since 2023.